Weimax Wines & Spirits

 Austrian Stats & Terms

-Austria has some 141,000 acres of vineyards.
-Seventy percent are in white grapes.
-The predominant, nearly "national," variety is the Grüner Veltliner,grunervelt.gif (14277 bytes)a grape known to nearly none of our customers.
-Something like 36.7% of Austria's vineyards are Grüner Veltliner.
+Austria has some 110,525 acres of vineyards.
+Sixty-nine percent are in white grapes.
+The predominant, nearly "national," variety is the Grüner Veltliner,grunervelt.gif (14277 bytes)a grape known to a small percentage of our customers.
+And this percentage is increasing.
+Something like 32.5% of Austria's vineyards are Grüner Veltliner (and this percentage has dropped over the past decade as winemakers explore other varieties, though it's gone up by a couple of percent over the past few years.

 A bottle of Mantlerhof Roter Veltliner from the